-There are a few Panhandle reports away from the breeding range in May of presumed tardy migrants: a pair was at Bushnell Cemetery, Kimball Co 1 May 2004, and singles were in Keith Co 15 May 2015, at Lewellen, Garden Co 19 May 2011, and 1 Jun 2013 and 24 May 2014 at Agate Fossil Beds NM, Sioux Co.
+There are a few reports in and near the Panhandle away from the breeding range in May of presumed tardy migrants: a pair was at Bushnell Cemetery, Kimball Co 1 May 2004, one in Keith Co 15 May 2015, two at Ash Hollow SHP, Garden Co 15 May 2023, and singles at Lewellen, Garden Co 19 May 2011, and 1 Jun 2013 and 24 May 2014 at Agate Fossil Beds NM, Sioux Co.

 - High counts: 100+ south of Gering, Scotts Bluff Co 22 Mar 2002, 100 there 10-12 Apr 1997, and 65 at Crescent Lake NWR, Garden Co on 16 Mar 1994.